 Technical Writing and Professional Communication Student Learning Outcomes

-- Students will be able to adapt their writing to different purposes, audiences, genres, and contexts.
+- Students are able to produce two or more types of technical communication that are rhetorically adapted to different purposes, audiences, genres, and contexts.

-- Students will be able to use the principles of document design to produce appropriate and effective texts and images.
-Examples of these texts and images may include PowerPoint presentations, Word documents, brochures, and other documents.
+- Students are able to use the principles of document design to produce appropriate and effective texts and images.
+Examples of these texts and images may include PowerPoint presentations, Word documents, brochures, infographics, videos, and others.

-- Students will be able to demonstrate a critical awareness of the current scholarship and research being done in the field of technical and professional communication or in other field(s) and/or discipline(s) that use technical and professional communication.
+- Students are critically aware of several current major issues and related scholarship in the field of technical and professional communications or in field(s) and/or discipline(s) that use technical and professional communication.

 - For help devising a plan of study, contact the Program Director, Han Yu (See contact information below).

 - See Checklist for requirements on completing the certificate.